 The human species was born as stripped-down from normal features of homo heidelbergensis, not as supplemented.
 When ruthless nature in Africa exterminated the adult phenotype, it could not kill out the few members of the adolescent phenotype.
 They escaped extinction by using their willpower.
-By a natural whim, they had retained a teenage mind which gave them the opportunity to hide from the effects of environment.
-Their survival was undoubtedly also aided by another feature belonging to their teenage mind: the rationality.
+Due to a natural whim (genetic defect), they had retained a teenage mind which gave them the opportunity to hide from the effects of the environment.
+Their survival was undoubtedly also aided by another feature belonging to their teenage mind: rationality.

 The obsession to control the environment